Naveenpandey27/Indian_Election_Sentiment_Analysis_using_NLP/README.md

 ![chart](https://github.com/Naveenpandey27/Indian_Election_Sentiment_Analysis_using_NLP/assets/66298494/68e3b14e-92e5-476d-812f-ab89257687b1)

-Feel free to use and modify this script for your sentiment analysis tasks on political reviews.
+Feel free to use this code and make changes according to your sentiment analysis project on political reviews.